 - Integrate previous related academic studies, experience, and interests with the education and professional training of this degree program.

 - Effectively support the realistic demands of arts/gallery management, in both the artistic and the business dimensions of the field, in the for-profit and not-for-profit sectors.

 - Be fully proficient as exhibits specialists for art and related exhibits, including a wide variety of contemporary, historic, and antique art objects, in the for-profit and not-for-profit sectors.

 - Plan, develop and execute gallery and exhibit design and layout, synthesizing and implementing knowledge of aesthetic and design principles, theory and best practices, CAD design tools, and relevant federal and state laws and regulations.

 - Continue to develop knowledge and experience in areas of interest beyond graduation, implementing the program readings, tools, and educational materials.

-- A BA or BFA degree required before attending first semester in MGES Program.
+- A BA or BFA degree required before attending first semester in MGMM Program.

 - Evidence of a program of studies (major or minor, or extensive course work – 9 or more courses) must be demonstrated in one of the following or related disciplines:

 Criteria for Full Admission: a holistic package balancing academic excellence with experience in arts leadership encouraged.
 Admissions packages will include: Official transcript of conferred bachelor’s degree from a regionally accredited college or university showing recommended 3.0 cumulative GPA or higher in relevant courses; An eight hundred-to-one thousand word personal statement describing the applicant’s experience and career interests in the art, gallery, museum, and/or cultural heritage sector, and commitment to the arts or cultural heritage; a writing sample of eight-ten pages; and three recommendation letters from professors or supervisors in related fields.